jbjbhatcher/Support-Engineer-Assignment/node-test/readme.md

 ### Setup

-Download the project, and cd into the root.
+First, download the project and CD into root.
+## HTTP Server

-Type the following command:
+Type the following command to start the HTTP server:

 ```
 python server/server.py
 ```
-to start the HTTP server.

-Also,
+## CBT Tunnels
+Type the following to get the CBT Tunnels running.
 ```
 cbt_tunnels --username USERNAME --authkey AUTHKEY
 ```
-to get the CBT Tunnels running.
+Where USERNAME is your login, and AUTHKEY is your API auth key.
 ## Running the tests

 With this project, you may run tests on Windows, Android, and Mac devices.